tillgrallert/p3a6afa20/notes.md

     + **done**: improve CSV of referenced periodicals
 - comments on corpus
     + period needs to be mentioned
+- terminology
+    + *ṣāḥib*: owner, concessionary, publisher
+    + *mudīr masʾūl*: responsible editor, director responsible, director-in-charge
+        * there seems to be no clear equivalent outside the former Ottoman realms
+        * it is still used in Arabic and Turkish
+    + *raʾis al-taḥrīr*: editor-in-chief (wikipedia), Rédacteur en chef (wikipedia)
+    + *mudīr al-taḥrīr*: managing editor
+    + *muḥarrir*: editor

 ## missing bits

 1. conclusion
     - importance of Iraq
+    - The core authors of our network do not figure prominently in the scholarly literature on the Arabic press
     - limited overlap (what does that mean)
     - impossibility of confirming editors as authors at this point
 2. one paragraph on the most prolific authors in *Lughat al-ʿArab*
 3. expand on the results of stylometric analysis
 4. literature on *Lughat al-ʿArab*
+    + there isn't much
+        * Hilary Kilpatrick presented a paper on Anastās al-Karmalī at Firas' workshop in June 2019

 ## anonymous authorship